-Hannah’s cases frequently involve an international dimension and she has advised clients from a number of different jurisdictions around the world.
-Hannah’s work also spans a number of different industry sectors including banking and financial services, energy, information technology and commodities.
+Hannah’s cases frequently involve an international dimension and she has advised clients from a number of different jurisdictions around the world; her work also spans a number of different industry sectors including banking and financial services, energy, information technology and commodities.

-Hannah read law at Lincoln College, Oxford University before completing the LPC at BPP Law School.
+Hannah read law at Lincoln College, Oxford, before completing the LPC at BPP Law School.

-Prior to joining CYK, Hannah was an Associate in the Litigation & Arbitration division of Herbert Smith Freehills LLP in London, having previously also completed her training contract at that firm.
-During Hannah’s training contract she spent 6 months seconded to the in-house litigation team at Credit Suisse as well as spending 3 months seconded to the in-house legal team at BP.
+Prior to joining CYK, Hannah was an Associate in the Litigation & Arbitration division of Herbert Smith Freehills LLP in London.
+During Hannah’s training contract she spent six months seconded to the in-house litigation team at Credit Suisse as well as spending three months seconded to the in-house legal team at BP.